Powerlearnproject/se-assignment-day-2-git-and-github-Mosseh254/README.md

     -Log in with your credentials.
   2.Create a New Repository
     -Navigate to Repositories
-    -Repository Name: Choose a meaningful and unique name for your repository (e.g., my-portfolio-website).
+    -Repository Name: Choose a meaningful and unique name for your repository.
   3.Choose Repository Visibility
     -Public: Anyone can view the repository.
 Best for open-source projects.
     -Private: Only you and collaborators you invite can view the repository.